‘Wonder Woman’ Trailer Showcases Gal Gadot As A Powerful And Heroic Diana Prince

 A post shared by Wonder Woman (@wonderwomanfilm) on

-Audiences at the 2017 Kids’ Choice Awards were among the first to see the new two-minute-30-second Wonder Woman trailer, and as Deadline reports, the latest look at the Gal Gadot-fueled film goes a long way toward showing fans what to expect.
+Audiences at the 2017 Kids’ Choice Awards were among the first to see the new two minute and 30 second Wonder Woman trailer and, as Deadline reports, the latest look at the Gal Gadot fueled film goes a long way toward showing fans what to expect.
 It has been known that Wonder Woman will be part origin story, but the new trailer reveals a story that begins with a very young Diana Prince and shares her training and the struggle of her early years among the Amazonian women on Themyscira.

 “I am Diana of Themyscira, daughter of Hippolyta.
 In the name of all that is good, your wrath upon this world is over,” Gadot said, while introducing the Wonder Woman trailer below: